NBA 2K18 Review – The VC Sales Funnel is Real

 Funnel in Action

 To highlight the VC sales funnel in action, I will point out a few of the major instances where the push is especially prevalent.
 The first and most egregious has to be the entire MyCAREER system.
-Centered around the idea of hitting 99 ovr, the MyCAREER mode tasks you with creating your own NBA character.
+Centered around the idea of hitting 99 overall, the MyCAREER mode tasks you with creating your own NBA character.
 This character is used for playing both multiplayer and single player modes.
-This sounds fun and could be fun, but the entire VC system completely destroys the process.
+It sounds fun and could be fun, but the entire VC system completely destroys the process.

 MyCareer

 I played 41 hours (basically 90% of all season games) and made it to OVR 71.
-No matter how I played, or what I did in game, the amount of VC I earned during my playthrough remained relatively constant.
+No matter how I played, or what I did in the game, the amount of VC I earned during my playthrough remained relatively constant.
 I found I earned roughly 750 VC per 20 min game.
 Having VC be ‘fixed’ makes the game feel so incredibly gated and unenjoyable.
-There’s little incentive to actually play the game, as each overall point feels like such a marginal player improvement versus the time needed to invest in that point.
+There’s little incentive to actually play the game.
+Each overall point feels like such a marginal player improvement versus the time needed to invest in that point.
 Instead of playing the game, 2K and Take Two want players to dump money into VC as a way to circumvent the grind they have created.

 The second VC issue with MyCAREER is that everything costs money and most items aren’t cheap.
 As the NBA is all about shoes, tattoos, and haircuts, you will understandably want to swag out your MyPLAYER.
 2K also realizes this and has made a number of customization items available for that sweet VC.
 Again this isn’t a bad thing, but the price of most of the items just makes them unappealing to purchase.
 Want to buy a pair of Jordan XX8 Lows?
 That will cost you 4,000 VC (about 5 games, or $1.99).
-2K has also made it so that items unlock as you level, so things like custom T Shirts (unlocks at 80), won’t even be an option for most players who are just playing the game.
+2K has also made it so that items unlock as you level.
+So things like custom T Shirts (unlocks at 80), won’t even be an option for most players who are just playing the game.

 Conclusion

-While I thought about creating a complete review on NBA 2K18, I figured it was easier to simply charge $1.99/$2.99/$120.99 for HTRC which can be used to unlock other sections of this review that should be already accessible to readers.
+While I thought about creating a complete review on NBA 2K18, I figured it was easier to simply charge $1.99/$2.99/$120.99 for HTRC.
+This can be used to unlock other sections of this review that should be already accessible to readers.
 If purchasing points doesn’t intrigue you, there is an option to grind out articles for me at a fixed 0.0001 HTRC per 20 mins.
 Regardless of your choice, I look forward to profiting off of your support of my website!

 *Serious* As NBA 2K18 has a monopoly on the NBA video game market, they have begun to venture into predatory practices.
 From the standpoint of a consumer, this year’s version of the game is easily the worst I have played.
-If you enjoy grinding for hours upon hours with little advancement, or opening up your wallet to get that tasty new pair of sneakers, this game is for you.
+If you enjoy grinding for hours upon hours with little advancement or opening up your wallet to get that tasty new pair of sneakers, this game is for you.
 If you want to play basketball and have fun, maybe take the $60 you would’ve spent on NBA 2K18 and buy an actual basketball (it will be way cheaper).

 This progress platform in a game is ridiculous, glad you think the same.